containers/buildah/docs/buildah-build.1.md

 If _imageName_ does not include a registry name component, the registry name *localhost* will be prepended to the image name.

 The **--tag** option supports all transports from `containers-transports(5)`.
-If no transport is specified, the `container-storage` (i.e., local storage) transport is used.
+If no transport is specified, the `containers-storage` (i.e., local storage) transport is used.

   __buildah build --tag=oci-archive:./foo.ociarchive .__